 - Service animals are working animals, not pets.

 - The dog has been trained to provide service must be directly related to the disability.

-- Dogs whose sole function is to provide comfort or emotional support is NOT qualified as a service animal.
+- Dogs whose sole function is to provide comfort or emotional support are NOT qualified as service animals.

-- ACRTA Transit allows “Service Animals” on the Buses and Facilities.
+- ACRTA allows “Service Animals” on the Buses and in Facilities.